Jackson County, Illinois: Politics

-Jackson County has had a distinctive political history owing to the combination of its typically “Southern” Southern Illinois culture combined with the presence in recent times of a strong student voter population in Carbondale.
+Jackson County has had a distinctive political history owing to the combination of its typically "Southern" Southern Illinois culture combined with the presence in recent times of a strong student voter population in Carbondale.

-In its early years Jackson County was solidly Democratic; no Republican presidential candidate won the county until 1888.
+In its early years Jackson County was solidly Democratic; only one Republican presidential candidate won the county prior to 1892.
 In the following seven decades Jackson County turned solidly Republican, but Ronald Reagan was the last Republican to carry Jackson County in 1984.